 - 1. Purpose: The purpose of this regulation is to ensure historic development patterns in the existing Town center to create an attractive, walkable neighborhood; Encourage adaptive reuse of abandoned, vacant or underutilized buildings or structures where appropriate; Allow for a mix of new land uses that are appropriate to both the needs of the community, and the scale of surrounding neighborhoods; And maintain a consistently high level of design quality throughout the district. - 2.
 Establishment/District Boundaries: The North Brookfield Downtown Overlay District is hereby established and consists of the area depicted on The North Brookfield Downtown Overlay District Map, Dated November 21st 2008 (Map on file at the office of the Town Clerk) - 3.
 Authority: The planning board shall serve as the Special Permit Granting Authority for: - a.
 Any use in the Downtown Overlay district. - b.
 Any use in the Downtown Overlay district that requires a special permit through the Zoning Board of Appeals for existing zoning districts R-11 (Central Residence), R-30 Open Residence), B-C (Central Business), B-G (General Business), and Industrial Districts. - c.
 Any use requiring a special permit pursuant to 4.
 Use Provisions b.
-Uses by Special Permit of this Downtown Overlay District Bylaw.
+Uses by Special Permit of this Downtown Overlay District Bylaw. - d.
+Where standards or other requirements listed as part of this Downtown Overlay District may conflict with those in the underlying District(s); R-11 (Central Residence), R-30 Open Residence), B-C (Central Business), B-G (General Business), and Industrial Districts, the overlay provision shall apply.

-- d.
-Where standards or other requirements listed as part of this Downtown Overlay District may conflict with those in the underlying District(s); R-11 (Central Residence), R-30 Open Residence), B-C (Central Business), B-G (General Business), and Industrial Districts, the overlay provision shall apply. - 4.
-Permitted Uses include but are not limited to: - a.
+- 4. Permitted Uses include but are not limited to: - a.
 Mixed-use development - b.
-Cafes - c.
+Cafes and restaurants less than 4,000 sq. ft. - c.
 Professional Offices - d.
 Financial Institutions such as but not limited to: banks and mortgage companies - e.
 Small Scale Retail Establishments (<4,000 square feet) - f.
 Personal Services such as but not limited to: Dry Cleaners, Beauty Salons, Tailors, Printing, photocopying, photo processing, and Photography Studios - 5.
 Uses which may be allowed on special permit from the Planning Board after a public hearing and subject to appropriate regulations, if determined to be neither offensive nor detrimental to the district and provided all necessary safety precautions have been taken: - a.
 Entertainment uses such as but not limited to: Movie Theaters (1 or 2 screens) or Indoor recreation (i.e. arcade, bowling alley, etc). - b.
 Outdoor Markets such as but not limited to Farmers' Market, Flea Market, etc. - c.
 Bed and Breakfast and Boarding Houses - d.
-Restaurants - 6.
-Prohibited Uses: - a.
-Retail operations with more than 2,000 square feet of gross floor area on any individual floor. - b.
-Drive-through operations - c.
-Adult Entertainment a.
-All Dimensional requirements must conform to existing underlying zoning districts; R- 11 (Central Residence), R-30 (Open Residence), B-C (Central Business), B-G (General Business), and shall be subject to the design standards in section 7 of this Bylaw.
-Refer to Table 1, Table of Dimensional Requirements, in Section V. Dimensional Requirements of the North Brookfield Zoning Bylaws.
+Restaurants and cafes more than 4,000 sq. ft.